Argan oil is a promising tropical treatment derived from the argan nut of the argan tree, in the South Western plains of Morocco.

-Argan oil could also potentially improve oily skin, thanks to two natural plant sterols called schottenol and spinasterol.
+Argan oil may even improve oily skin, thanks to two natural plant sterols called schottenol and spinasterol.
 There’s little downside, as argan oil is among the least pore-clogging oils on earth, with an excellent comedogenic rating of 0 out of 5.
 The much-praised coconut oil fails, scoring 4 out of 5.

-The only task remaining is buy the correct argan oil product.
-A poorly produced batch could actually worsen your acne, particularly if the argan oil is diluted with a rancid cooking oil like soybean oil to save the manufacturer money.
+A poorly produced batch could actually worsen your acne, particularly if the argan oil is diluted with a rancid cooking oil like soybean oil, to save the manufacturer money.
 Furthermore, harsh processing can destroy some of the all-important vitamins and phytonutrients.

 One – InstaNatural Argan Oil